HautechAI/agents/docs/tools/send_message.md

 - Supports thread replies via `thread_ts`.
 - Ephemeral messages when `ephemeralUser` is provided by descriptor.
 - Handles rate limits (429) with a single backoff retry.
+- Attachment handling:
+  - Link attachments are appended to the message text as formatted links.
+  - File attachments are not supported in `send_message`; use a dedicated upload tool.

 Migration

 - Add `Thread.channel` (Json?) and `Thread.channelVersion` (Int?).
 - `SlackTrigger` populates the descriptor on ingress for new threads.